Zer0-3nergy/DRMTS_FunknerSchwarz/ideal_circuit/README.md

 # Second-Order Switched-Capacitor Modulator

-The ideal circuit is based on a first-order modulator by First Secondname.
+The ideal circuit is based on a first-order modulator by Joshua Nekl.

 The circuit was extended to a second-order modulator by adding a second switched-capacitor integrator stage.